Motivation Mondays: Revisiting Easter & Passover

 What About The Bunny?

 The tradition of the Easter bunny dates back to 17th-century Germany.
 It was later brought to America, particularly Pennsylvania, where stories of a rabbit delivering eggs became popular.
 The German legend of the Osterhase told of children receiving brightly colored eggs as a reward for good behavior.
-For many of us, Easter is also filled with joyful traditions—spirited church services, festive gatherings, new spring attire, and of course, chocolate eggs and shared meals with loved ones.
+For many of us, Easter is also filled with joyful traditions—spirited church services, festive gatherings, new spring attire, and, of course, chocolate eggs for kids and shared meals with loved ones.
+None of these traditions negates the true message of the resurrection.
+They all celebrate it.
+He is Risen.
+“He was delivered over to death for our sins and was raised to life for our justification.”
+(Romans 4:25) We thank God for his eternal mercy!

 “Passover affirms the great truth that liberty is the inalienable right of every human being.”
 Morris Joseph